 The applicant's portfolio should include evidence of the required number of years of service and should not be limited to the self-report.
 It should include summary sheets of student evaluations, in-class observation reports, examples of scholarship, research, and a review of instructional materials as well as examples of instructional materials.
-A strong portfolio for promotion at any rank shall contain demonstrated evidence during the five years preceding application that promotion is based on at least three years of "excellent" teaching in a full-time appointment, as demonstrated by evaluations from the college dean, department chair, peers (e.g., prior review from retention, promotion and tenure committees, third year pre-tenure review), students, and continuing achievement in scholarly activities and service to the University and/or the community.
-All areas must be addressed and performed in conduct. professional See Evaluation adherence to standards of Criteria/Procedures, Section 8 for more detail.)
+A strong portfolio for promotion at any rank shall contain demonstrated evidence of "excellent" teaching in a full-time appointment, as demonstrated by evaluations from the college dean, department chair, peers (e.g., prior review from retention, promotion and tenure committees, third year pre-tenure review), students, and continuing achievement in scholarly activities and service to the University and/or the community.
+All areas must be addressed and performed in adherence to professional standards of conduct.
+See Evaluation Criteria/Procedures, Section 8 for more detail.)